 Personally I think I bring to the role a professionalism which supports the integrity needed to be able to carry out the inspections in what is a highly regulated environment.
 You also need a good eye for detail and be able to express your observations both verbally and in writing.

 Good communication and people skills are important when speaking with people in detention.
 My experience has been that they do appreciate a friendly face and one that is interested in their welfare.
 For the short time we are with them I do hope we make their day better giving the assurance someone independent is looking out for their interests.

 Equally I also think custody suite staff appreciate our visits as it is an opportunity for us to assess their working environment and concur that they are meeting the required standards needed to look after detainees.
 It is also a chance for them to highlight any unaddressed concerns they have which can often result in some discussion around possible solutions or actions needed.

-When we visit custody it is done unannounced so this can be on any day, at any time, which compliments the independence of the process.
+When we visit custody it is done unannounced so this can be on any day, at any time.

 Upon arrival we introduce ourselves and show our identity passes and check who the attending officer is for our visit.
 We establish the number of detainees and how long they have been in detention.
 We then go to each cell and perform a scripted introduction and subsequent discussion with the detainee.